 For details about this feature pack, please check out its User Guide:

 This app relies on CPU power for pitch estimation and graph rendering.
-For smooth real-time graph output, it is recommended to use 64-bit platforms (Apple A7 CPU or higher), including iPhone 5s, iPhone SE, iPhone 6/6 plus, iPhone 6s/6s plus, iPhone 7/7 plus, all iPad Air and iPad Pro models, iPad mini 2/3/4, and iPod touch 6.
-For the 32-bit platform with A6 CPU, such as iPhone 5/5c and iPad 4, the app still performs well without much noticeable delay.
+For smooth real-time graph output, it is recommended to use 64-bit platforms (Apple A7 CPU or higher), including iPhone 5s and higher, iPhone SE, all iPad Air and iPad Pro models, iPad 5th generation and higher, iPad mini 2 and higher, and iPod touch 6 and higher.
+For the 32-bit platform with A6 CPU, such as iPhone 5/5c and iPad 4, the app still performs ok without much noticeable delay.

 On the devices with A5 CPU, such as iPhone 4s, iPad 2/3, iPad mini 1, and iPod touch 5, you might see some delay on real-time graph drawings.
 Although the drawing of pitch graph might be delayed, at the end when the graph rendering is completed, you still get the full pitch graph displayed.